Justus0405/Diskcord/README.md

 nano diskcord
 ```

-5. Run the script with the install and period argument:
+5. Run the script with the install and either a period argument or without:

 ```shell
 ./diskcord install 1d